in which mr. john tells the whole story of Adaptation’s “Fuck Fish” scene

 The response I got was that I was an arrogant and ignorant white man that thought that he could con the tribe.

 I agreed that I was very arrogant (earned and well deserved), and explained that I deeply respected indigenous peoples all around the world.
-I would give him an off the cuff outline of what I could do.
+I gave him the cuff outline of what I could do.

 We could build a rotational tree farm on the large Reservation in the northern part of the Everglades; plant many highly desirable palm trees each year for 10-15 years.
 At the end of the cycle, you harvest, replant, and reap up to 20 million dollars annually, depending on the number and species grown.